 The MCS SCoP rating – a year-round measurement for efficiency – should not be the sole indicator for what the most efficient system is or, therefore, what the most affordable system is.
-Although a good MCS SCoP rating offers great RHI returns, this does not necessarily mean the end user is going to have the most efficient system with the lowest possible running costs.
+A good MCS SCoP rating does not necessarily mean the end-user is going to have the most efficient system with the lowest possible running costs.

 To achieve this, we have outlined the steps installers can take to deliver the very best efficiencies with ground source heat pump systems.

 Tips on how to improve heat pump efficiency